Step-by-Step Guide for Aussie HVAC Tradies: Copper Brazing with MAPP Gas

 - Less "Hovering": Getting the joint to temp faster means less time holding the flame on the pipe, which reduces oxidation risk and stops heat from melting nearby insulation or paint.

-- Better Control: Consistent heat allows you to focus on the flow of the silver-bearing rod rather than fighting to keep the pipe hot.
+- Better Control: Consistent heat lets you focus on the flow of the silver-bearing rod rather than fighting to keep the pipe hot.

 Did You Know?
 A "hotter" flame doesn't automatically mean a stronger braze.
 Real strength comes from clean prep, even heating, correct filler flow, and letting the joint cool naturally without knocking it.